The Ultimate Traveling Camp - Chamba Camp, Thiksey

 Wonderful home-cooked food

-Call us on (858) 523-9000 to start planning your vacation to The Ultimate Travelling Camp - Chamba Camp, Thiksey
+To start planning your vacation to The Ultimate Travelling Camp - Chamba Camp, Thiksey

 The Ultimate Traveling Camp offers the first truly mobile tented luxury camps in India.
 They provide camps throughout Northern India and are erected when the weather is best.
 The camps are located in Nagaland, the jungles of Dudhwa National Park, Srinagar and Ladakh.
 Chamba Camp in Thiksey, Ladakh is open from mid June to the end of September as this part of India is outside of the rain shadow and does not get affected by the monsoon and it is the best time to visit Ladakh.